Here on Jackie Robinson’s birthday, wanted to repost this story I wrote a couple of years ago.

 “No sir,” Bragan said.
 “I’d still play my best.”

-Of course, Bragan didn’t think so.
+Bragan didn’t get it at first.
 He went into the season bitter.
 But he began to watch Robinson from a distance.
 There wasn’t an overnight conversion.”I learned,” Bragan would say.
 “Not fast.
 But I learned.”
-The more he watched Robinson, the more he felt — despite himself — something like grudging respect.
+The more he watched Robinson, the more he felt — despite himself — a grudging respect.
 The guy could play ball; Bragan thought he was the Dodgers’ best player more or less from his first day.
-Robinson kept his head down.
+And he was tough.
+He kept his head down.
 He did not try to engage teammates in conversation.
 He ignored the persistent taunts from the crowds and the opposing benches.
-Bragan at first avoided Robinson on the train, but soon he found himself drawn as if magnetized.
+On the team train, Bragan felt himself drawn to Jackie Robinson.
 He would sit two rows away.
 He would sit one row away.

 And then he sat next to Jackie Robinson.
 They didn’t talk much, and they didn’t talk about anything, in particular — just baseball stuff.
 Something about a pitcher.
 Something about a play.
 Maybe Bragan told a little joke.
 Maybe Robinson smiled.
 Maybe Bragan — again, in spite of himself — felt good that he could break Robinson’s hard exterior.